 Keep in mind there are also deadlines on when you can challenge your home’s assessed value.
 For example, in Massachusetts, owners can still challenge their real estate tax assessments within thirty (30) days of the actual tax bill’s mailing date.

-The real tax bill is usually the third-quarter tax bill in jurisdictions that assess taxes on a quarterly basis.
+The appeal deadline date is critical to know because if you miss it, you’ll be out of luck until next year.
+The real tax bill is usually the third-quarter tax bill in jurisdictions that assess taxes quarterly.

 January 1st is when most third-quarter tax bills are mailed in Massachusetts.
 Therefore, under M.G.L.
 Chapter 59, the majority of abatement applications must be filed with local assessor’s offices on or before February 1st.

 If you are still denied, the only option is to take the case to court.
-At this point, it is up to you to determine if the cost of hiring a lawyer and going through a court value is worth the savings you will get if your case is successful.
+At this point, it is up to you to determine if the cost of hiring a lawyer and going through further appeal is worth the savings you will get if your case is successful.